correalramos24/MemorySimulator/README.md

 ## Memory implementation

-Supports load and store operations with a 32 bits architecture.
+Supports load and store operations to bit, byte, half word and word of N bits architecture.